Phil Orsi: Later career

 Orsi still occasionally performs locally in the Chicago area with his band at music festivals, vintage automobile shows and village parks in the summertime and local halls and bowling alleys in the winter time.
 Since 2014, Orsi has annually in a senior competition to benefit deserving college students in the form of scholarships generated by audience contributions.
 The Orland Township Senior American Idol competition held annually in May of each year has provided charitable monies for college-bound students.
 He has finished in the top three finalists twice in these events.
 Friends and families of the competitors have a good time with the music and a good meal at the same time.
 The 2017 Orland Township Senior American Idol competition was held at Giorgio's Banquet Hall in Orland Park on Thursday evening May 4.
-Phil performed the songs "More" in the first round..
-"She's a Lady" in the second round.. and finally "Feeling Good" in the third round.
-Phil Orsi became the 2018 Senior American Idol winner in early May 2018.The Orland Township Senior American Idol competition was held Thursday, May 3, 2018, at Georgios Banquets in Orland Hills.
+Orsi performed the songs "More" in the first round; "She's a Lady" in the second round, and finally "Feeling Good" in the third round.
+Orsi became the 2018 Senior American Idol winner in early May 2018.
+The Orland Township Senior American Idol competition was held on May 3, 2018, at Georgios Banquets in Orland Hills.